mmuhd/2side-mp/README.md

 Codemp.
 Will allow the creator the pass there project onto the next person so a idea never stops.
 We believe you should be able to sell your project with no cost.
 Think of codemp as the gumtree for tech.

+``

+Our app uses MVC - model, views, controller

+Models interact with the database, accessing the required information from there.
+For instance, a function within the Item model may get all the items from the database where alive is true.

+Views are the information that is presented to the viewer.
+Our view are made in html, css and js, the view are where users can see listing and buy or create a listing.

+Controllers pass the information from the model to the view, and also pass information back from the view (such as user input) to the model.
+For example when a user hide a listing the user will click the hide button in the view and the controller will update the listing with alive = false

 ## Authors